-This might sound morbid or depressing at first, but I don’t mean it to be.
+This might sound morbid or depressing initially, but I don’t mean it to be.
 Instead, it is a sobering thought that adds weight and richness to my every day.
-In the mundane duties of motherhood as well as the high points along the way, I am reminded that every second counts, every day is precious.
+In the mundane duties of motherhood as well as the high points along the way, I am reminded that every second counts, and every day is precious.

 And yet, at the end of the day, I have no complaints.
 I wouldn’t change a thing.

 I wouldn’t exchange this journey of motherhood for all the wealth or fame or freedom in the world.

 It is an honour and a privilege, and a great gift, to be a mother.